All Episodes

 So your Democrat Party presidential nominee is all for rising gas prices.

-There would have been a more gradual increase.
+There'd have been a more gradual increase.

-Murray Head minus the Trinidad Singers.
+Murray Head minus the Trinidad singers.

 And one night in Bangkok.